 When the alleged fraud involves the use of interstate means of communication – mail, telephones, fax or the Internet – the federal authorities may become involved.
 If you or a business has been targeted for investigation or prosecution of a fraud offense, you need criminal defense attorneys who not only understand you and your business, but the law as well.

 In Upper Marlboro and neighboring towns in Prince George’s County, the law firm of Lotze Mosley, LLP is a team that understands that it can be difficult to differentiate between a good faith transaction and an intentionally deceitful act.
-We offer a free initial consultation to assess your case.
+We offer an initial consultation to assess your case.

 You are invited to call us today at (202) 393-0535 to speak with one of our attorneys.